ZovoTools

 Is bcrypt better than SHA-256 for passwords?

 Yes, significantly.
-SHA-256 is a general-purpose hash function designed to be fast, which is exactly the wrong property for password hashing.
+SHA-256 is a general-purpose hash function be fast, which is exactly the wrong property for password hashing.
 A fast hash means an attacker can try billions of password guesses per second.
 Bcrypt is intentionally slow with an adjustable work factor and includes automatic salting, making brute-force attacks orders of magnitude more difficult.
 Always use bcrypt, scrypt, or Argon2 for password hashing.

 What is the maximum password length for bcrypt?

 Bcrypt has a maximum input length of 72 bytes.
 Any characters beyond this limit are silently truncated and do not affect the hash output.
-For most passwords this is not an issue, but if you need to support very long passphrases, a common approach is to pre-hash the password with SHA-256 before passing it to bcrypt, ensuring the full input is always considered regardless of length.
+For most passwords this is not an issue, but if you support very long passphrases, a common approach is to pre-hash the password with SHA-256 before passing it to bcrypt, ensuring the full input is always considered regardless of length.

 How do I verify a bcrypt hash?